Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Remember that you are in Tokyo, the largest metropolitan area of a very developed country.
 Therefore, if you have a medical emergency and cannot speak Japanese, there is no need to panic because of the excellent Japanese healthcare system.

 However, to keep your cool during a medical emergency, it’s crucial to have a planned approach and the required resources to get efficient help.
-So, while this guide is about English-speaking hospitals and clinics in Tokyo, let us also mention some tips to help out during an emergency.
+So, while this guide is about English-speaking hospitals and clinics in Tokyo, let us also mention some tips to help during an emergency.

 (Note: You may also like to read about our guide to visiting a doctor in Japan)